tomnaumann/text-to-face-dcgan/README.md

 **Disclaimer**:
 Please notice that the final goal has not been reached yet.
-A technical feasibility could be proven, but a model could not be trained due to an insufficient amount of available data.
+A technical feasibility could be proven, but a model with a proper performance couldn't be trained among others due to an insufficient amount of data.

+## Goal
+tbd

 ## Kudos to Tensorflow
 Big kudos to Tensorflow for the great documentation on their Deep Convolutional Generative Adversarial Network build for the MNIST dataset which was used as a foundation to build the following Text-to-Face DCGAN.